nationalarchives/design-system/src/content/required-content/index.md

 In order to properly complete an accessibility statement, you need to have your service audited.

 You can audit your service yourself as long as you declare this in the accessibility statement.
 A better option is to use someone like the [Digital Accessibility Centre](https://digitalaccessibilitycentre.org/) (DAC) to check your service.
-DAC have access to people with real accessibility needs and are capable of assessing all aspects of WCAG compliance.
+DAC have access to people with real accessibility needs and are capable of assessing against all criteria of the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG).

 ## Cookies